rspeer/solvertools/README.md

 Getting an appropriately-configured Python environment
 ------------------------------------------------------

+**These instructions are for Linux or WSL.
+I also sorta made it work on Windows -- see below.**

 The best way to install Python packages is in a virtual environment, which points `python` in your shell to a local copy.
 On many systems, you could run: